-5 tips to help you keep positive:
+5 tips to help you stay positive during social distancing:

-1 – Set yourself free from guilt.
+1 – Free yourself from guilt.

 Especially when you feel annoyed, angry, tired, worried, secretly wishing you could send the kids somewhere else.
 It sucks!
 So, if screen time is the only thing that keeps them quiet, be thankful for having screens, games, YouTube and Netflix!
 Being safe and sane is all that matters now!